'A disaster times 10' - can Germany escape humiliation?

 But that mood has quickly soured, with a slow start to this tournament meaning they have just two wins from their past 10 matches.

-BBC Sport spoke to Germany and Wolfsburg fan Walter, who was at the Al Bayt Stadium on Sunday to see his country's 1-1 draw with Spain.
+BBC Sport spoke to Germany and Wolfsburg fan Walter, who was at Al Bayt Stadium on Sunday to see his country's 1-1 draw with Spain.

 "If we get knocked out again in the group stage, I don't think Flick can continue as manager," he said.
 "It would be a disaster.